dngoins/prompt-eng/MY-REPORT.md

 ## Arguments

-prompt
+* prompt
-system_instructions
+* system_instructions
-model
+* model
-format_response
+* format_response

 #### What is already known about this topic

-* there are models that already contain descriptions and examples on how to use the LLM
+* There are models that already contain descriptions and examples on how to use the LLM.
-* you could do ask an LLM to see specific examples about a model or it's description
+* You could ask an LLM to see specific examples about a model or its description.
-* the challenges of asking an LLM to choose the best LLM for a task or the best prompt to execute is that there may be some registered models that don't have descriptions or examples, nor do they accurately descibe the model.
+* The challenges of asking an LLM to choose the best LLM for a task or the best prompt to execute include the possibility that some registered models don't have descriptions or examples, nor do they accurately describe the model.
-* the possibility of finding the best LLM for a task or the best prompt to execute is that there may be a way to use an LLM to choose the best LLM for a task or the best prompt to execute.
+* The possibility of finding the best LLM for a task or the best prompt to execute is that there may be a way to use an LLM to choose the best LLM for a task or the best prompt to execute.

 #### What this research is exploring

 <!-- Free-format; use the topics that are applicable to your exploration  -->
 * We assume a properly registered model describes its behavior and accurately provides examples on how to use the LLM.
-* With this assumption in minde we employ a dynamic approach to choose the best LLM for a task or the best prompt to execute.
+* With this assumption in mind, we employ a dynamic approach to choose the best LLM for a task or the best prompt to execute.
 * We query the description and example and dynamically use the prompt template approach to generate a prompt for the selected LLM to execute the task.
 * We are building an Agent that will be trained to select the best LLM based on the description, speed, and knowledge base of the LLM.
 The Agent will also generate a prompt for the selected LLM to execute the task.
-* We are exploring the idea of a general purpose LLM that can be used to choose the best LLM for a task or the best prompt to
+* We are exploring the idea of a general-purpose LLM that can be used to choose the best LLM for a task or the best prompt to execute.

 #### Implications for practice